0x5eba/Meet/README.md

 ### Features

-- [x] See people near you (up to 60 km or everywhere) in a personalized map, if you want to make friends or meet new people
+- See people near you (up to 60 km or everywhere) in a personalized map, if you want to make friends or meet new people
-- [x] Create chat groups to keep in touch with people who have the same interests as you
+- Create chat groups to keep in touch with people who have the same interests as you
-- [x] Ask questions of any kinds
+- Ask questions of any kinds (they disappear after 24 hours)
-- [ ] Being able to change your position in a place you want to visit
+- Being able to change your position in a place you want to visit

 ### Contribute